EhsanMashhadi/Course-Description/CE Course Description.md

 ## Computer Simulation

 In this course, students will learn how to do computer simulations of such phenomena as orbits (Kepler problem and N-body problem), epidemic and endemic disease (including evolution in response to the selective pressure of a malaria), and traffic flow in a city (with lights, breakdowns, and gridlock at corners).
 The simulations are based on mathematical models, numerical methods, and Matlab programming techniques that will be taught in class.

+## Engineering Economics

+Emphasizes the systematic evaluation of the costs and benefits associated with proposed technical projects.
+The student will be exposed to the concepts of the “time value of money” and the methods of discounted cash flow.
+Students are prepared to make decisions regarding money as capital within a technological or engineering environment.

+## Multimedia Systems

+Students are introduced to the fundamentals and technologies of multimedia system design and gain useful hands-on experience.
+In this lesson, students will learn the techniques of compressing and retrieving multimedia data such as text, audio, and video as well as multimedia communication content.

+## Internet Engineering

+This course provides an introduction to fundamental concepts of the Internet and web technologies including their architecture, protocols and applications.
+The main topics of the course include: Introduction to Internet history and Internet services, networking basics, overview of TCP/IP (addressing, routing and transport protocols), network programming, web programming, web services, web servers and Internet security.
+There will be one quiz every week, four programming assignments during term, some homework, one midterm and a final exam.

+## Computer Graphics 1

+Computer Graphics I is a study of the hardware and software principles of interactive raster graphics.
+Topics include an introduction to the basic concepts, 2-D and 3-D modeling and transformations, viewing transformations, projections, rendering techniques, graphical software packages and graphics systems.
+Students will use a standard computer graphics API to reinforce concepts and study fundamental computer graphics algorithms.

 ## Data Mining